 - Loitering

-- Noise Ordinance Violation
+- Noise ordinance violation

-- Public Urination
+- Public urination

-- Unlawful Storage
+- Unlawful storage

 - Prostitution

-- Soliciting a Prostitute
+- Soliciting a prostitute

-- Assess records that qualify for Checkr's expungement service as Eligible.
+- Checkr's expungement service qualifiers

 Candidate details

-- Assess records from when the candidate's age was younger than 18 as Eligible.
+- Records from when the person was 18 years old or younger will be labeled as Eligible.

-- This guideline focuses on the candidate's age at the time of the record.
-Records from when the person was 18 years old or younger appear as Eligible.
+- This category focuses on the candidate's age at the time of the record.

-- If the candidate is now older than 28 years, assess records from when the candidate was younger than 25 as Eligible.
+- If the candidate is 28 or older, records from when they were 25 years old or younger will be labeled as Eligible.

 - Candidate’s age at disposition

-- Number of offenses
+- Number of records

 - Record age